-Sermon delivered on Trinity 2B, Sunday, June 10, 2018, at St. Augustine’s Anglican Church, Westerville, OH.
+Sermon delivered on Easter 3C, Sunday, May 5, 2019 at St. Augustine’s Anglican Church, Westerville, OH.

 If you prefer to listen to the audio podcast of today’s sermon, usually somewhat different from the text below, click here.

 Lectionary texts: Acts 9.1-20; Psalm 30; Revelation 5.11-15; John 21.1-19.

 In the name of God: the Father, the Son, and the Holy Spirit.
 Amen.

 Did you catch the sense of transformation, hope, and power in our readings today?
 It’s all there.
 But what is the basis for the transformative hope and power of Christ’s resurrection?
 This is what I want us to look at this morning.

 We start with our gospel lesson.
 Despite the fact that Jesus had previously appeared twice to his frightened and hiding disciples and commissioned them proclaim the Good News, they are now in Galilee and have returned to fishing.
 We aren’t told why they chose to do this, only that they did.
 It’s easy for us to understand this, especially since we have not witnessed the risen Lord in the manner they did.
 We look around and see evil running rampant despite the NT’s proclamation that the powers behind it have been defeated on the cross of Christ.
 The old corrupted order seems to be thriving despite the fact that Christ’s resurrection proclaimed the beginning of God’s new world with its ultimate defeat of death.
 Like St. Thomas, we sometimes become skeptical about the reality of our crucified and risen Lord and get discouraged.
 Whatever the reason, the disciples returned to their old order of business just as we often do.